MiloMindbender/UE4VirtualProduction/VPStudio/TelemetryViewer/README.md

 Double click TelemetryViewer, if it does not launch you may not have a recent JRE (Java Runtime Environment) installed.
 See Farrellf's site for more info if you don't know what this is.

 Press the "Import" button in the lower left and navigate to the folder you launched TelemetryViewer from.
-Select the file for 4 or 8 actors depending on how many you plan to send, remember you can send less but not more than this number.
+Select the file for 1, 4 or 8 actors depending on how you have Max Actors setup in ActorTransformTelemetry

 A green bar should appear at the top of the TelemetryViewer screen saying it is ready.
 Now press "Play" in Unreal and you should see the graphs start updating.

 You can scroll back and forth in time using the scroll wheel of your mouse or zoom in and out by holding down the Ctrl key and turning the scroll wheel.

-When you "stop" your unreal app, it takes a few seconds for TelemetryViewer to reset, if you press play again too soon TelemetryViewer may get out of sync.
+When you "stop" your unreal app, it takes a few seconds for TelemetryViewer to reset the network connection.
+If you press play again too soon TelemetryViewer may get out of sync and appear to run very slowly.
 To fix this just press stop in unreal, quit TelemetryViewer and restart it.

 # Testing your tracker setup

 Sometimes the base stations may not be fully covering your room or there can be reflections of the tracking lasers from shiny objects, windows or monitors.
 Or people may walk between the tracker and base station.
 This can cause low quality or complete drop-outs of tracking in some parts of the room.

-The best way to debug this is to use the MultipleTrackerTelemetryExample map setup to see data from all your trackers.
-Then move trackers around the room and watch the screen to see exactily where in the room you have problems.
+The best way to debug this is to use the ActorTransformTelemetry map setup to see data from all your trackers.
+Then move them around the room and watch the screen to see exactily where in the room you have problems.
 You may want to set TelemtryType to "Raw Tracker Relative" this will make it easier to see glitches.

 To see the amount of noise your tracker receives, put it on a table, the floor or tripod and let it sit.
 The wiggling of the charts is the noise.
 It's normal to see noise in the X,Y,Z values of about 0.02 (two hundredths of a centemeter).
 If yours is worse you might have a problem.

+VIVE base stations can be very sensitive to vibration, this will show up as jitter in your videos.
+To check for this, make sure all your trackers are stationary and let them run till you can see the noise.
+Then try doing things like jumping, walking around the room and knocking on walls.
+If the vibration is getting into your tracking data it should show up really clearly on the telemetry graphs.

 It may make it easier to test if you hookup a webcam to TeletryViewer so you can see where you were in the room when problems happened.